wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

 TEMPLATE FOR THE PRIMARY REGION (gb-lon)

 When you make a multi region deployment the advice is that you should set the BUILD_IDENTIFER to include the region that is being deployed to, for example, testdeploy-gb-lon for the gb-lon domain and testdeploy-nl-ams for the nl-ams domain under linode.
-I have one build machine in the gb-lon region
+I have one build machine in the gb-lon region.

+Highlighted in red are the settings in the templates that you need to take particular care with when making a multi-region deployment